sibulus/SFU_ML/Ui_project/manual.md

 ### 1.5.
 Download Python 3 and the required dependencies

 1. SSH to the Raspberry Pi using `ssh pi@<ip_address>` in a command prompt and then enter the password
-2. Install python3.7 using `sudo apt-get install python3.7`
+1. Install python3.7 using `sudo apt-get install python3.7`
+1. Install pip using `sudo apt-get install python3-pip`
 3. Install the required dependencies using `pip3 install -r /home/pi/SFU_ML/RPi_Script/requirements.txt`

 ### 1.6.
 Setup the python script to run automatically on startup